 We will continue to direct resources towards the public schools that facilitate creative approaches to learning and respond to the current and challenging situation our students and staff face.
 This fall, in addition to our general guidelines, we are particularly interested in projects that respond to the moment we are in.
 We welcome proposals that address:

 - online or social distance learning in the classroom

 - social/emotional needs of students

-Your proposal will be judged based on how well you have responded to the requirements below, and how clearly you have responded to application questions.
+Your proposal will be judged based on how well you have responded to the requirements above and below, and how clearly you have responded to application questions.

 - Proposals should describe projects that will benefit the students and/or educators of the Northampton School District.